[Super Easy!] Auto-fill addresses using YubinBango.js

 Today, we introduced how to auto-fill addresses using YubinBango.js!

-There are various ways to automatically enter and display addresses, so I think the situations in which it can be used in actual development are quite limited, but I think it's perfect for developing apps to be used in a relatively closed environment, such as internal tools!
-In
+While there are various methods for automatically entering and displaying addresses, and the situations in which this can be used in actual development may be quite limited, I think it's perfect for developing apps used in a somewhat closed environment, such as internal company tools!

-any case, the appeal of this is that it's very easy to use and can be implemented quickly, so I hope you'll give it a try!
+In any case, its ease of use and quick implementation are its main attractions, so I hope you'll give it a try!

 lastly